Become a Hub

-Beginning in 2015, organizations interested in becoming a Service Hub can apply on a rolling basis after conversations with DPLA content staff (firstname.lastname@example.org) have been held.
+Organizations interested in becoming a Service Hub can apply on a rolling basis after conversations with DPLA content staff (firstname.lastname@example.org) have been held.
 The application process is meant to aid organizations in understanding and preparing for the responsibilities of participating in the DPLA network as a Service Hub.
-Applications for the current cycle are due July 20, 2015.

 In general, a Service Hub represents a community of institutions in their state or region to DPLA, provides their partners’ aggregated metadata to DPLA through a single source, and offers tiered services to create a local community of practice.
 We encourage potential partners to review the application for more information about the Service Hubs network.

 If you have questions about your ability to fulfill Service Hub commitments, please contact the DPLA content staff (email@example.com) before the application deadline.

 My organization doesn’t meet the criteria for Service or Content Hub